 Wiring large amounts of money overseas is always dangerous.
 Even exercising caution and performing due diligence before wiring the funds, there is an inherent risk due to company transgression or rogue employees acting up.

-It takes about a week (in the post-COVID world even longer) for the stone to arrive.
-It takes time to ship the stone back in case you want to return it.
+It takes about a week (in the post-COVID world, even longer) for the stone to arrive.
+It takes time to ship the stone back if you want to return it.
 Even a reputable supplier willing to issue a quick refund will take time to examine the stone.

 At best, it takes a few weeks to get the refund.
 During the wait, you are out of money and cannot take advantage of other opportunities.

-You might be liable for shipping and restocking fees, as well as the bank fees.
+You might be liable for shipping and restocking, and bank fees.

-It is not worth taking the risk to save half a percentage point.
+It is not worth taking the risk of saving half a percentage point.

 Developing countries have a higher risk of bank fraud due to lax oversight by the government and law enforcement.
 Jewelers receive frequent warnings through the trading network to be vigilant against hackers and swindlers.
-The typical scam works like this: A buying request is intercepted by a hacker gaining access to a seller’s email system.
-The hacker impersonates the seller, and once the deal is struck, provides an authentic-looking invoice with wire instructions directing funds to their bank account.
+A typical scam works like this: A buying request is intercepted by a hacker gaining access to a seller’s email system.
+The hacker impersonates the seller and provides an authentic-looking invoice with wire instructions directing funds to their bank account once the deal is struck.
 Once the money is withdrawn, nothing can be done to recover the funds.